-A MIDI signal or file does not contain any music.
-It contains binary data (information) of how a melody is played and when this data reaches a synthesiser, the synthesiser will translate the binary data to music, when connected to an amplifier with speakers so that the sound becomes audible.
+A MIDI signal or file does not contain any music, but instead it contains binary data (information) of how a melody is played.
+When these data reach a synthesizer, the synthesizer will translate the binary data to music, when connected to an amplifier with speakers so that the sound becomes audible.